Parasitic wasp on a white flower, aiding aphid control.

 To release it, you must water the area to be protected first.
 Then, gently shake the contents evenly over the pest infestation.
 Ensure you do not release the ladybugs during the sunny part of the day.

 Please wait until the evening or do it in the early morning.
-The ladybugs will more likely stay in the area with enough food available.
-But, it is not uncommon for them to fly away, especially if insufficient food is available.
-The larvae can eat around 400 aphids before pupating.
-Meanwhile, adults can consume 5,000 aphids during their lifetime.
+Ladybugs will likely stay in the area with enough food.
+However, it is common for them to fly away, especially if insufficient food is available.
+The larvae can eat around 400 aphids before pupating, while adults can consume 5,000 aphids during their lifetime.

 Conclusion

-Correct plant maintenance will go a long way to minimize diseases in the garden.
-If you have a healthy garden, it will attract lizards, ladybugs, and other beneficial insects.
+Correct plant maintenance will help minimize garden diseases.
+A healthy garden will attract lizards, ladybugs, and other beneficial insects.

 For each undesirable insect in the garden, a predator will also eat that insect.
 The beneficial insects stated above are available for purchase.
-However, they will only stay long in your garden if they have a food source.
+However, they will only stay in your garden for a long time if they have a food source.

 Remember, find out which beneficial insect will work best for your situation and get to work.

 Biological control methods, such as using these insects, must not be considered immediate solutions.
-It will take a few days or weeks to see results.
+Results may take a few days or weeks to appear.
 Be patient and ensure you play your part by providing a suitable habitat for these insects.

 Leave a comment